puigde/iGO/README.md

 To get a deeper insight of our thought process and how the code works check the documentation of both i_go.py and bot.py 😄

-Working on iGo was very interesting as it was our first time managing a team project of this magnitude.
+Working on iGo was very interesting as it was our first time managing a team project of this magnitude, we tried our best to make a sensible implementation.

 *developed by Pol Puigdemont and Jan Sallent, Data Science and Engineering students from UPC, 2021*